Malmö University Publications

 Malmö University, Faculty of Education and Society (LS), Department of Natural Science, Mathematics and Society (NMS).

 Activism and mathematics activities for social justice in migrational contexts2022In: Education and involvement in precarious times: Abstract book / [ed] Dal, Michael, Reykjavik, Iceland, 2022, p.
-105-107Conference paper (Refereed)
+105-107Conference paper (Other academic)

 Abstract [en]